eryjus/century-os/JOURNAL.md

 ### 2018-Nov-17

 So, I was thinking last night...
-Of the tracable portions that happen in the `LoadreInit()` function, the FrameBuffer is giving me trouble.
+Of the tracable portions that happen in the `LoaderInit()` function, the FrameBuffer is giving me trouble.
 But, it's not the frame buffer.
 I am getting the greeting message properly shown.
 The problem is that the screen is not clearing properly.
 This clear screen function is written in assembly and is using the registers from the ABI...  both of which are likely wrong.
 I coudld re-implement these functions in C and bypass both problems, but I really need to make sure I have this dialed in.

 Well, the ABI understanding was correct.
 This is a good thing.
 However, the assembly instruction was not correct.
 I was trying to auto-increment an address: